raganwald/raganwald.github.com/_posts/2019-01-26-reduce-reuse-recycle.md

 ---

-This is a brief review of what we convered in [Part I] for those who read it recently.
-If you haven't read it yet, consioder readinbg it in its entirety rather than trying to build on this incomplete explanation.
+This is a brief review of what we covered in [Part I] for those who read it recently.
+If you haven't read it yet, consider reading it in its entirety rather than trying to build on this incomplete explanation.

 (*coming soon*)